-The recipe inspiration for this easy, creamy and delicious cauliflower coconut curry I’ve found in one of my daughter’s vegan cookbooks.
-She is a huge fan of Attila Hildmann, who is probably one of the most famous vegans here in Germany.
+The recipe inspiration for this easy, creamy and delicious cauliflower coconut curry I've found in one of my daughter's vegan cookbooks.
+In her teenage years she used to be a huge fan of Attila Hildmann.
+Some years ago he was probably one of the most famous vegans here in Germany.
 Hence she owns at least three large cookbooks of him.

 Although I love plant-based dishes, I've found many of his vegan recipes needless complicated and time consuming.
 Also they are not necessarily clean as his recipes sometimes call for exotic ingredients with food additives.
 But I have to admit that most of his vegan dishes I've tried, taste delicious.

-There was a time some years ago when my daughter could have spent three hours and more in the kitchen, cooking Attila’s recipes.
+There was a time some years ago when my daughter could have spent three hours and more in the kitchen, cooking vegan recipes.
 With her increasingly crowded schedule those days are gone.

 Keep it simple stupid (KISS)